 Lock washers secure fasteners that might otherwise rotate or lose friction.

-- Description: Sometimes called helical washers, split lock washers are non-continuous rings that have each end bent slightly outward in opposite directions.
-Split lock washers flatten when secured, with each end digging into the mating surfaces.
+- Sometimes called helical washers.
+Split lock washers are non-continuous rings that have each end bent slightly outward in opposite directions.
+Split lock washers flatten when they're secured.
+Each end digs into the mating surfaces.

 - Application: Used to lock a fastener into place.